Jean Brooks: Beginnings

 Brooks began her professional career as a singer at New York City's Waldorf-Astoria Hotel, where she sang and performed as a guitarist in Enric Madriguera's orchestra.
 She adopted the name Jeanne Kelly for her entertainment career, so as not to be confused with actress Ruby Keeler.
-With the help of Erich von Stroheim, whom Brooks had met while working at the Waldorf-Astoria Hotel, she began her acting career.
+With the help of Erich von Stroheim, whom she had met while working at the Waldorf-Astoria Hotel, she began her acting career.
 Her first screen role was in the Arcturus Pictures release Obeah!
 (1935), a film about Obeah curses.

 After having bit parts in Frankie and Johnnie and Tango-Bar (both 1935), she starred alongside von Stroheim in The Crime of Dr. Crespi (1935).
-Brooks parted ways with von Stroheim some time after Crespi.
+Kelly parted ways with von Stroheim some time after Crespi.
 She then acted in the stage melodrama Name Your Poison, opposite Lenore Ulric, which premiered at the Sam S. Shubert Theatre in Newark, New Jersey on January 20, 1936.

-In 1938, Brooks attempted to get back into film acting.
-After a failed screen test with 20th Century Fox, and the collapse of Major Productions (who had signed Brooks three weeks before going out of business), she signed a contract to star in Spanish-language films for Paramount Pictures.
+In 1938, Kelly attempted to get back into film acting.
+After a failed screen test with 20th Century Fox, and the collapse of Major Productions (who had signed Kelly three weeks before going out of business), she signed a contract to star in Spanish-language films for Paramount Pictures.
 She landed two starring roles with Paramount, acting under the stage name Robina Duarte; her fluency in Spanish allowed her to effectively play the parts.

-After the Paramount contract was completed, Brooks spent another year taking bit parts.
+After the Paramount contract was completed, Kelly spent another year taking bit parts.
 In 1940, she signed a contract with Universal Studios, playing bit parts and minor roles in features (she is seen briefly in Abbott and Costello's Buck Privates) and serials (again briefly, in Flash Gordon Conquers the Universe and The Green Hornet Strikes Again).
-Brooks was awarded with her first leading role in a feature film, playing Laura in the adventure thriller The Devil's Pipeline in 1940.
+Kelly was awarded with her first leading role in a feature film, playing Laura in the adventure thriller The Devil's Pipeline in 1940.
 Her performance was not well received: Variety described her as "flat."
 Universal still saw her potential, and gave her the feminine lead in the all-star western serial Riders of Death Valley.